Posts in wedding photography

 A New York City Hall Wedding

 This couple did a re-enactment of the groom’s parents, right on Broadway drinking Coke in a bottle.
 They also went to Madison Square Park for some memories of their proposal and stunning posed pictures.
+The light in the park is exquisite, as it bounces off of all of the bright buildings that surround the park.
+It’s also one of my favorite places to take outdoor professional headshots.

 I love the no-fuss, authentic, exuberant energy of City Hall weddings.
 To be honest, I too eloped (in Provincetown) and know how very special it is to keep it simple.
 There’s nothing simple in New York though.
 The buildings are breathtaking, especially 141 Worth Street, the doors and entryway make an over-the-top New York experience.
 New York never fails to be magnificent, the architecture and energy is just too beautiful to ever let that happen.